The Grim Guest: Life and its Inevitable End

 I don’t believe in an afterlife, so for me it seems like the lights go out and that’s it.
 Nothing more.
 It’s understandable why people came up with post-life concepts like Heaven or reincarnation.
 I suppose the idea that there could be eternal life makes death less frightening.
 I’m just not convinced yet...

 Despite all the obsession with suicide I had growing up, I don’t think I ever really wanted to die.
 I was afraid of my feelings because I didn’t know how to handle them yet.
-I was scared of failing and not being enough.
+I was afraid of failing and not being enough.
+I was afraid of asking for help and people not showing up for me, proving that I was indeed a burden.
 I didn’t feel accepted or loved, and never thought I’d deserve to be.
-I would have rather run away from Life than push forward and take a chance to build something amazing.
+I felt worthless.

 Do you relate?